serlo/frontend/README.md

 - **Language versions**.
 The UI changes language if you are viewing an entity of another language instance.
 You can access them by using the id or by prefixing the alias with a language subfolder (e.g. https://frontend.serlo.org/en/serlo).

-- **View custom pages**.
+- **Custom pages**.
 Some pages are built separately in the frontend, like the landing page or the german donation page (https://frontend.serlo.org/spenden).

-- **Search with Google Custom Search**.
+- **Google Custom Search**.
 Search with the built-in search input or by visiting the search page: https://frontend.serlo.org/search?q=hypotenuse

 - **Login**.
 You can login to your account with your username (not e-mail) and the password `123456` (currently only available on staging and localhost).